simplelocalize/react-intl-simplelocalize/README.md

 ## Configuration

 - Setup account here: https://simplelocalize.io
-- Create new ReactJS project.
+- Create new FormatJS project.
 - Copy project hash from settings tabs.
 - Wrap your applications same as you do with redux `<Provider/>`.